 Now that you’ve seen an in-depth guide that highlights what pre-existing conditions are and how they affect your case, it’s time to find the right lawyer to represent you through these trying times.

-Be sure to find a personal injury lawyer that you trust.
+Be sure to find a personal injury lawyer in South Carolina that you trust.
 There’s a chance you may be working with them for a while, so you want to make sure that they’re the right fit for your situation.